 As shown in Table 5, 100% of the students met the second, third, and fourth sub-standards for the development of the web prototypes.
 All of the web prototypes met sub-standard 2 by including user needs in the design.
 All of the student prototypes employed user-centered evaluation to revise the design and employed an iterative design process, as described in standards 3 and 4.
 Even the nine students that scored an amateur level, and were unsuccessful at meeting all of the user-centered standards, still incorporated the feedback provided by classmates to improve the prototype to some extent between the rough draft and the final draft.
 For example, the manufacturing system prototype that lacked the inventory page in the final draft had also been lacking other functionality in the rough draft which the student added based on feedback from their classmates.
-Since 100% of the students were successful at incorporating feedback from classmates on their prototype review process and provide substantial feedback to their classmates to help them to improve their web prototypes.
+Since 100% of the students were successful at incorporating feedback from classmates on their prototypes, this supports an answer of "yes" to research question R3.
+Students were able to participate in the iterative prototype review process and provide substantial feedback to their classmates to help them to improve their web prototypes.

+Тчино er of Students who L na noi meei Lach of the Oser-Cente reu Design Sub-Su inuurus

 Semester Sub-Standard 1 Sub-Standard 2 Sub-Standard 3 Sub-Standard 4 Sub-Standard 5

 Summer 2019 5 0 0 0 2

 Summer 2020 4 0 0 0 0

 Total 9 0 0 0 2

-Number of Students Who Did Not Meet Each of the User-Centered Design Sub-Standards
+Number of Students Who Did Not Meet Fach of the User-Centered Design Sub-Standards